How to Optimize Your Website for Search Engines

 8. Monitor and Analyze Your SEO Performance

-Tools to Monitor SEO:
+Tools to Monitor SEO Performance:

-- Google Analytics: Track website traffic, user behavior, and conversions.
+- Google Analytics: Track website traffic, user behavior, and conversion rates.

 - Google Search Console: Monitor your site’s search performance, fix indexing issues, and identify keyword opportunities.